 If you’re planning to travel interstate (pandemic restrictions allowing, of course) or aren’t sure about your jurisdiction’s rules, we’ve done some research for you!
-We’ve written an in-depth guide to the differences in disability parking permits between states.
-Read it here.
+We’ve written an in-depth guide to why disability parking permits are different between states.

 What you should know about disability parking permits and your rights

 If you’re living with one or more invisible disabilities, you may feel under pressure not to use the accessible parking spaces.
-Sometimes, permit holders are harassed because they “don’t look disabled”.
+Sometimes, a permit holder may be harassed because they “don’t look disabled”.
 It shouldn’t happen but it does.

 Please, do not let this deter you.
 Another thing you should know about your disability parking permit?
 Even if your disability isn’t visible or obvious, you’re entitled to use the parking space.
 Actually, you’re encouraged and expected to use it!

 Unfortunately, you will likely find people without the relevant permits using accessible parking spaces.
 This tends to get worse during the festive period as shops get busier.
 And this brings us to another important thing that you as a permit holder should know about disability parking permits!
 Parking in an accessible space without a permit is illegal.
 They are there for permit holders exclusively.

 If you see someone without a permit using a parking space, what should you do?
 You can ask them politely first if they realise they’ve parked in a reserved spot.
 This article has some good advice on handling the situation.
 If they’re using the spot knowingly and selfishly, you can also report them to the relevant authorities.
 These are the steps to lodging an accessible parking complaint in Australia.

 Got a disability parking permit?
 Your insurance could be cheaper